What is the Pupil Premium?

 The Pupil Premium is a coalition government initiative designed to target resources on those pupils deemed to be from a disadvantaged background.
 Specifically the Pupil Premium money is provided for those pupils who have been on Free School Meals (FSM) at any point over the past 6 years (Ever6) or those children who have been looked after continuously for at least 6 months (CLA).

 For the academic year 2017/2018 the Pupil Premium has a value of £935 per eligible pupil.
 Schools receive an additional £1900 for each pupil who has been looked after for 1 day or more, has been adopted from care or has left care under a special guardianship order, a residence order or a child arrangement order.
 There is also a smaller provision of £300 made for those pupils who have a parent in the armed services.
 Neither the government nor any government agencies have dictated how the Pupil Premium money should be spent, but what is clear is that the money should be used to promote strategies, which diminish the progress and attainment differences between disadvantaged pupils and non-disadvantaged pupils nationally.

 Parents: If your child has been adopted from care on or after 30 December 2005 left care under a Special Guardianship Order on or after 30 December 2005, a Residence Order on or after 14 October 1991 please let us know.
 The information will be treated in strictest confidence but will enable us to provide more for your child.
 If you feel that your child is eligible for the Pupil Premium but don’t currently claim for Free School Meals, please click here for the application process

-Our allocation for the 2016/2017 financial year is £387,600.
-As of September 2016, 35% of our school cohort were eligible for the pupil premium grant.
-Please refer to the attached documentation for a full breakdown of funding over the past three years.
+Our allocation for the 2017/2018 academic year is £359,040.
+As of September 2017, 34% of our school cohort were eligible for the pupil premium grant.
+Please refer to the documentation on the school website for a full breakdown of funding over the past three years.